Adapting Contrastive Language-Image Pretrained (CLIP) Models for Out-of-Distribution Detection: Introduction

-A major milestone in visual representation learning was reached with the development of both contrastive \cite{simclr,moco} and non-contrastive self-supervised methods \cite{dino}.
-Recently, contrastive language-image pretraining (\textit{CLIP}) has enabled learning from vast amounts of raw text \cite{radford2021clip}, known as natural language supervision.

-In practice, labeled OOD samples are typically unavailable, and the number of in-distribution samples is usually limited.
-Therefore, external data have been widely employed \cite{ren2021rmd,rafiee2022sdns} in two ways: a) outlier exposure where the external data is treated as anomalous \cite{hendrycks2018deep}, and b) using models pretrained on external data \cite{fort2021exploring}.
-Outlier exposure leads to performance gains only if the auxiliary data are sufficiently diverse \cite{liznerski2022exposing} and disjoint from the in-distribution data \cite{hendrycks2018deep}.

-Pretrained backbones can enhance OOD detection performance and robustness \cite{hendrycks2020pretrained,hendrycks2021many}, without relying on dataset-specific shortcuts \cite{geirhos2020shortcut}.
-As a consequence, pretrained models are suitable candidates for OOD detection.
-In this direction, Fort et al. \cite{fort2021exploring} fine-tune ImageNet pretrained models on the in-distribution and achieved human-level performance on existing OOD detection benchmarks.
+Labeled OOD samples are typically unavailable in real-world applications, and the number of in-distribution samples is usually limited.
+Therefore, external data have been widely employed \citep{rafiee2022sdns} in two ways: a) outlier exposure where the external data is treated as anomalous \citep{hendrycks2018deep}, and b) using models pretrained on auxiliary data \citep{sun2022oodknn}.
+Outlier exposure leads to performance gains only if the auxiliary data are sufficiently diverse and disjoint from the in-distribution \citep{hendrycks2018deep,liznerski2022exposing}.
+On the other hand, \cite{hendrycks2020pretrained,hendrycks2021many} showed that pretrained backbones can enhance OOD detection performance and robustness without relying on dataset-specific shortcuts \citep{geirhos2020shortcut}.
+Consequently, pretrained models are suitable candidates for OOD detection, while \cite{galil2023a} has recently established CLIP models for OOD detection, especially when in-distribution label names are present \citep{ming2022mcm}.

-Current OOD detection benchmarks mainly rely on CIFAR10 and CIFAR100 \cite{cifar}.
-Methods tuned specifically for these benchmarks may not always translate effectively into larger-scale and real-life applications \cite{huang2021mos}.
-Despite the existence of pretrained models for visual OOD detection, the choice of the feature extractor, OOD evaluation scheme, and OOD robustness against adversarial attacks, have not been sufficiently explored \cite{sun2022oodknn, ren2021rmd, cohen2023out}.
-Even though the robustness against adversarial attacks has been extensively explored in image classification \cite{intriguingproperties2014, explainingharnessing}, less attention has been given to studying the construction of robust visual OOD detectors \cite{hendrycks2018oodrobust,adversarial-ood}.
+In parallel, several OOD detection methods still rely on similar small-scale benchmarks based on low-resolution images \citep{nvidia2021shifting, rafiee2022sdns, esmaeilpour2022zero}, such as CIFAR \citep{cifar}. \cite{huang2021mos} argued that methods explicitly tuned for these benchmarks may not always translate effectively into larger-scale and real-life applications.
+Towards this direction, new large-scale and more challenging benchmarks have been introduced \citep{hendrycks2021natural, yang2022openood, bitterwolf2023ninco}, which consider ImageNet \citep{deng2009imagenet} as in-distribution.
+Finally, even though the robustness against adversarial attacks has been sufficiently explored in image classification \citep{intriguingproperties2014, explainingharnessing, mao2023understanding}, less attention has been given to studying the construction of robust visual OOD detectors \citep{adversarial-ood, adversarialAdam}.
+Even though several advancements in visual feature extractors have been made and new large-scale OOD detection benchmarks \citep{bitterwolf2023ninco} have been proposed, limited research has been conducted in OOD detection regarding the choice of pretrained model and evaluation scheme, especially regarding CLIP models \citep{ming2022mcm, galil2023a, esmaeilpour2022zero}.